 Schools Recommendation Schemes (SRS) are one way unis can make early offers to Year 12 students, using criteria other than your ATAR.

-Not all unis accept SRS applications, but those that do – like CSU – will assess your application on the following criteria:
+Not all unis accept SRS applications, but those that do – like Charles Sturt – will assess your application on the following criteria.

-- your school’s rating of your personal aptitudes.
+- And your school’s rating of your personal aptitudes.

 If you receive an SRS offer, it might be conditional (meaning you’ll need to meet certain benchmarks, like an ATAR score) or unconditional (meaning you’ll have a place in your course regardless of your performance in your final exams).